Things were looking up.

 That caught their attention.

-For only a second when the door opened.
+For only a second before the classroom door opened.

 Regan Masters might have been sent straight from hell to torture Ren.
 He was a pale dirty blond who wore torn jeans, work boots, and a camo jacket everywhere he went.
-When he wasn’t smoking in the bathroom or slipping a drink from the bottle he kept in his almost empty backpack, he was starting trouble with anyone who would fight back.
+When he wasn’t smoking in the bathroom or slipping a drink from the bottle he kept in his almost empty backpack—which was no doubt was alcohol—he was starting trouble with anyone who would fight back.
 He wanted to rough any and everyone up.

 And he wanted them to try and rough him up in return.